seamus dubhghaill

 Some feeder secondary schools are established for the Catholic University of Ireland.
 The nearby Catholic University School is joined by St. Flannan’s College in County Clare and Catholic University High School in Waterford.

 The Catholic University is neither a recognised university so far as the civil authorities are concerned, nor an institution offering recognised degrees.
 Newman has little success in establishing the new university, though over £250,000 has been raised from the laity to fund it.
-Though they hold the foundation money as trustees, the hierarchy in 1859 sends most of it to support an Irish Brigade led by Myles O’Reilly to help defend Rome in the Second Italian War of Independence.
+Though they hold the foundation money as trustees, the hierarchy in 1859 spends most of it to support an Irish Brigade led by Myles O’Reilly to help defend Rome in the Second Italian War of Independence.
 Newman leaves the university in 1857.

 Subsequently the school goes into a serious decline, with only three students registered in 1879.
-The situation changes in 1880 when the recognised Royal University of Ireland comes into being and students of the Catholic University are entitled to sit the Royal University examinations and receive its degrees.
+The situation changes in 1880 when the recognised Royal University of Ireland comes into being and students at the Catholic University are entitled to sit the Royal University examinations and receive its degrees.

 In 1909 the Catholic University essentially comes to an end with the creation of the National University of Ireland, with University College Dublin as a constituent, however the Catholic University of Ireland remains a legal entity until 1911.